Zitzeronion/Swalbe.jl/README.md

 ## How to **use**

 The idea of **Swalbe.jl** is to script your thin film simulation, based on a lattice Boltzmann iteration.
-That is why most core functions can easily be extended, or used out of the box.
+That is why most core functions can be easily extended, or used out of the box.
-So how does it work, fist we have to load **Swalbe.jl** into the REPL or put the following line on top of our script
+So how does it work, first we have to load **Swalbe.jl** into the REPL or put the following line on top of our script
 ```julia
 julia> ] add Swalbe         # If not yet added
 julia> using Swalbe
 ```
-which can take a minute or so, don't be alarmed if it takes more than ten seconds.
+this might take a minute, don't be alarmed if it takes more than ten seconds.
-Alternatively one can use [DrWatson](https://github.com/JuliaDynamics/DrWatson.jl) (super cool package to manage scientific computing with *Julia*) and use the `@quickactivate :Swalbe` macro.
+Alternatively we can use [DrWatson](https://github.com/JuliaDynamics/DrWatson.jl) (super cool package to manage scientific computing with *Julia*) and use the `@quickactivate :Swalbe` macro.

 As a picture says more than a thousand words here is a shiny use case of **Swalbe.jl**
 ```julia